MFR6340/theenglishextension.org/open-world-3/unit-3: Haunted Houses.md

 <img src="imgurlinkhere.png" width="25%" />

-This story by famous author Oscar Wilde is mentioned in this unit.
+This shorter story by famous author Oscar Wilde is mentioned in this unit.
 Here's a chance to read it in full.
 An American family moves to England to a house that is said to be inhabited by a ghost.
 It becomes clear that the house is indeed haunted, so they start teasing and bothering the ghost.
-AUltimately, the family It's not long, less than 50 pages.
 (Lexile Level 1360L )

 <a href="bookdepository link here" rel="nofollow"> Buy on BookDepository</a>
 <a href="orell fussli link here" rel="nofollow">Buy on Orell Füssli</a>